History of Greek Sicily: Dionysius I of Syracuse

-Dionysios I of Syracuse took power by stages and reigned over the whole of Sicily as far as Solunto, extending his influence as far as the bay of Taranto and into Etruscan territory.
+Dionysius I of Syracuse took power by stages and reigned over the whole of Sicily as far as Solunto, extending his influence as far as the bay of Taranto and into Etruscan territory.
 He attacked and destroyed the port of Pyrgi (now Santa Severa) and sacked Cerveteri in a 384 BC campaign.
 As early as 404 BC he renounced Syracuse's treaty with Carthage and began to take over several Siculan colonies, pushing as far as Enna.
 He then attacked and destroyed Naxos and conquered Catania, deporting its inhabitants.
 He strengthened his army, adopting new weapons such as catapults and building a powerful fleet by deforesting large areas of Etna.

 He declared open war on Carthage in 398 BC.
 Erice surrendered and after a year's siege Motia was destroyed and its inhabitants slaughtered.
 In 396 BC the Carthaginians returned to Sicily in force, taking almost the whole island, destroying Messina and menacing Syracuse itself before a plague forced them to make peace with Dionysius, pay him a large indemnity and return to Carthage.
 Messina was repopulated and Dionysius fought with Carthage again, with varying degrees of success, until his death in 367 BC.

-Around 387 BC Dionysius began to establish colonies on the Adriatic coast to obtain wheat from the Po valley without it having to cross Etruscan territory.
+Around 387 BC Dionysius began to establish colonies on the Adriatic coast to obtain wheat from the Po Valley without it having to cross Etruscan territory.
 He also agreed to populate the new colonies with his pro-democratic political opponents and let them set up democratic governments there.
 This marked the foundation of Adrìa (now Adria), Ankón (now Ancona), Issa (now Vis), Dimos (now Hvar), Pharos (now Stari Grad) and Tragyrion (now Traù).

 Dionysius was succeeded by his son Dionysius the Younger, but he was less able than his father and aroused hostility from a faction led by Dion of Syracuse, the brother of his father's Syracusan wife.
 Dion was exiled in 367 BC but ten years later took 1,000 mercenaries to Minoa to request its assistance.
 He then marched on Syracuse, which quickly opened its gates and welcomed him, leading to a decade of struggles which drew in Leontini and the other cities and ended with Syracusan control of Sicily weakened.
 Syracuse was also convulsed by a series of murders, whilst Callipus became tyrant of Catania and Hicetas of Leontini.
 According to Plutarch, Plato was also caught up in this period.